 The club shop is busy on match days.
 If you require a quieter period on a match day we would suggest you attend at least 3 hours before Kick-Off and 30 minutes after the game.
 Non match days are considerably quieter.
 The shop is located at street level in the South stand of the stadium on Strawberry Place and is spread over 2 floors accessible via a lift or escalators with level access with aisles wide enough to afford access throughout.
 There are 2 entrances to the shop one of which has an assisted access entry and a double door width of 1540mm.
 The shop is fitted with an induction loop with balanced lighting throughout but no lowered counter area.

-The club employ two stewards with specific responsibility to assist supporters with mobility issues on match days in order to enhance their match day experience
+The club employ two safety stewards with specific responsibility to assist supporters with mobility requirements on match days in order to enhance their match day experience.

 To pre-arrange any such assistance please contact Milan Kupusarevic on 0191 2018634 or via email@example.com

 Total number of parking spaces